-The immediate parent of the company is Buckinghamshire Park Resort (Holdings) Limited, a company registered in the United Kingdom.
+The immediate parent of the company is Buckinghamshire Park Resort (Holdings) Limited, a company registered in England and Wales.

 The ultimate parent entity is Arora Family Trust No. 2, a trust registered in Jersey, and the parent of the largest group for which group accounts are drawn up and of which the company is a member.